ChampyTech/useful-checklists/Miscellaneous/Healthy_Living_Checklist.md

 ### Nutrition

-- [ ] Eat at least 2 servings of vegetables and 2 servings of fruit daily
+- [ ] Eat balanced meals with vegetables, protein, and whole grains
-- [ ] Drink 1.5–2 liters of water per day
+- [ ] Limit processed foods and added sugar
-- [ ] Limit processed foods, excess sugar, and alcohol
+- [ ] Drink enough water throughout the day

-### Physical Activity
+### Exercise

-- [ ] Do 150 minutes of moderate exercise or 75 minutes of vigorous exercise per week
+- [ ] Do at least 30 minutes of physical activity most days
-- [ ] Add 2 strength training sessions weekly
+- [ ] Include both cardio and strength exercises
-- [ ] Stretch or do light mobility work every day
+- [ ] Stretch or do mobility work regularly

-### Sleep & Recovery
+### Mental Health

-- [ ] Sleep 7–9 hours each night
+- [ ] Practice stress management (meditation, journaling, or deep breathing)
-- [ ] Keep a consistent bedtime and wake-up time
+- [ ] Take breaks from screens and social media
-- [ ] Avoid screens at least 30 minutes before bed
+- [ ] Maintain healthy relationships and social connections

-### Mental & Emotional Wellbeing
+### Rest & Routine

-- [ ] Practice a relaxation method (meditation, journaling, or deep breathing)
+- [ ] Get 7–9 hours of quality sleep
-- [ ] Spend time outdoors or in nature weekly
+- [ ] Keep a consistent sleep and wake-up schedule
-- [ ] Nurture relationships with family and friends
+- [ ] Have regular health check-ups